informalsystems/quint/tutorials/lesson4-sets/sets.md

 ```

 This works.
-However, @KryptoCoffeeCat notices that their definition of
+However, @KryptoCoffeeCat notice that their definition of
 `hasAtom` was not exactly right.
 The definition tests only the first element
 of the pair.
-Actually, @KryptoCoffeeCat realizes that the order of coins in
+Actually, @KryptoCoffeeCat realize that the order of coins in
 every pair does not matter.
 So we should treat the pair `("ATOM", "JUNO")`
 to be the same as the pair `("JUNO", "ATOM")`.
 But this does not work as
 expected: